-On street parking needs some physical changes like painting, installation of signage, parking meters, etc. Whereas off-street parking needs securing of land, paving, installation of toll collection system, equipment and construction of administrative buildings etc.
+On street parking needs some physical changes like painting, installation of signage, parking meters, etc. Whereas off-street parking needs securing of land, paving, installation of a toll collection system, equipment, and construction of administrative buildings etc.

 If we talk about the operational arrangement, in on-street parking inspection by traffic police or private sector is required.
 Off street does not require enforcement and the facility can be operated solely by the private sector.